logicplace/pm-dev-docs/PM_PRC.md

 | 2    | 24 x 8  |
 | 3    | 24 x 16 |

-**Map Modes**

 Tile maps are arranged in left to right order, wrapping around to the next line.

+**Mapping of 12x16**
 |    |       |       |       |       |       |       |       |       |       |       |       |       |
 | -- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 |    | 0     | 1     | 2     | 3     | 4     | 5     | 6     | 7     | 8     | 9     | 10    | 11    |